Skip to main content

 Little girl watching movie on the seat-back TV screen while enjoying her airline meal

 Although every airline has its own protocols when it comes to unaccompanied minors, most of them are very similar.
 Children need to be escorted to their airline by an adult who typically must remain with them until their plane has taken off unless the departing airport doesn’t allow for this.
-These adults are given a special pass that will allow them to escort the child through security where they will remain as the child boards the plane.
+These adults are given a special pass that will allow them to escort the child through security, where they will remain as the child boards the plane.

 It’s important to arrive at the airport early enough to ensure ample time to fill out all necessary forms and get through security without feeling rushed.
 The airline will also require the name, phone number, and address of the adult responsible for picking up the child from the airport once the child arrives at the destination.
-Most airlines will board the child early and introduce them to the flight staff so they can feel comfortable while on board.
-They’ll do their best to show the child around the plane and let them know things like where the bathroom is and how to work the entertainment system.

 It is important that adults realize that airline staff aren’t babysitters and won’t be able to constantly monitor the child, but will check on your young one as often as their regular duties allow.